 Elizabeth Heyert is an American photographer known for her experimental portrait projects.
 Formerly a world-renowned architectural photographer, Heyert established her reputation in the art world with her groundbreaking series THE SLEEPERS, THE TRAVELERS, THE NARCISSISTS, and THE BOUND.

-A short list of her many photography books includes THE OUTSIDER (Damiani) a conceptual portrait project shot in China; THE TRAVELERS (Scalo), the award-winning book from her series; THE SLEEPERS (Sei Swann); THE NARCISSISTS (Silvana); METROPOLITAN PLACES (Viking Studio), one of the classic anthologies of 20th century design which she wrote and photographed; and THE GLASS-HOUSE YEARS (Allanheld & Schram) a history of 19th century portrait photography.
+A short list of her many other photography books includes THE OUTSIDER (Damiani) a conceptual portrait project shot in China; THE TRAVELERS (Scalo), the award-winning book from her series; THE SLEEPERS (Sei Swann); THE NARCISSISTS (Silvana); METROPOLITAN PLACES (Viking Studio), one of the classic anthologies of 20th century design which she wrote and photographed; and THE GLASS-HOUSE YEARS (Allanheld & Schram) a history of 19th century portrait photography.